telerik/ajax-docs/mobile-support/using-the-telerik-controls-in-mobile-browsers.md

-Most smartphone mobile browsers currently on the market are fairly advanced and Telerik UI for ASP.NET AJAX work on them with little or no modifications.
+Most smartphone mobile browsers currently on the market are fairly advanced and Telerik® UI for ASP.NET Ajax work on them with little or no modifications.

 ##